HardToFindAUniqueUserName/Web-App-DevOps-Project/README_SOLUTION.md

 Our development environment is running on Windows 10.
 So, [Windows environmental variables](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-7.4) were declared as TF_VAR_variablename (i.e., TF_VAR_client_id).

-Variables for the sensative access credentials are declared and used as normal.
-They are declared 'sensative', with no default value.
-Terraform aquires the environmental key:value objects from the underlying OS.
+Variables for the sensitive access credentials are declared and used as normal.
+They are declared 'sensitive', with no default value.
+Terraform acquires the environmental key:value objects from the underlying OS.

 ### terraform apply